mapbox/mapbox-gl-js/README.md

 To prepare a release:

-* Run `git checkout master && git merge origin/mb-pages` to merge `mb-pages` into `master`:
+* Run `git checkout master && git merge origin/mb-pages` to merge `mb-pages` into `master`
-* Update `CHANGELOG.md` with all changes since the last release
+* Update `CHANGELOG.md` with all changes since the last release.
+A list of commits is available on the [GitHub Releases page](https://github.com/mapbox/mapbox-gl-js/releases) through a link that says "X commits to master since this release"
-* Commit changes
 * Update the version number in `package.json`, `README.md`, `bench/fps/site.js`, `_config.yml`, and `_config.mb-pages.yml`
-* Commit changes `git commit -m "vX.Y.Z"`
+* Run `git commit -m "vX.Y.Z"` to commit changes
-* Tag the release, `git tag vX.Y.Z`
+* Run `git tag vX.Y.Z` to tag the release
-* Run `git push origin && git push origin --follow-tags`.
+* Run `git push origin && git push origin --tags` to push the new commit and tag to GitHub
-* Create a [GitHub release](https://github.com/mapbox/mapbox-gl-js/releases/new) using text from the CHANGELOG.md
+* Create a [GitHub release](https://github.com/mapbox/mapbox-gl-js/releases/new) using the tag you just pushed and the text in `CHANGELOG.md`
-* The CI server will automatically publish tagged builds to the Mapbox CDN.
+* The [CI server](https://circleci.com/gh/mapbox/mapbox-gl-js) will automatically publish tagged builds to the Mapbox CDN.
 Wait for this build to finish successfully before proceeding.
 * Run `git checkout mb-pages && git merge master && git push origin mb-pages` to merge `master` into `mb-pages` and publish documentation.
-Check that the examples work.
+Check that the examples work
 * Run `npm publish` to publish the release to npm

 ## [Style Reference](https://www.mapbox.com/mapbox-gl-style-spec/)